Toww/two-decks-player/README.md

 # Two Decks Player

 A music player using two decks, the project was made using [React](https://reactjs.org/ "React"), [Bootstrap](https://getbootstrap.com/ "Bootstrap"), and [React DnD](https://react-dnd.github.io/react-dnd/about "React DnD").
+Songs can be loaded to the decks via context menu (on click), drag and drop, and the current state of the songs is kept on refresh / reload via local storage.

+## Online version

+Online version is available here: [https://two-decks-player.vercel.app/](https://two-decks-player.vercel.app/)

 ## Installation